Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Found One?
 Look for its Mate!

 If there are any obstacles along the path where the deer may need to jump over or across, such as a fallen log, stream, ditch, or even a roadway, the deer's landing can jar a loosened antler enough to cause it to fall to the ground.
-Where ever you find an shed, give the area a good look around -- you might be lucky enough to the find the other one to complete the matched set.
 As soon as one antler falls off, the buck often tries to knock the other antler off by brushing it up against a tree or low hanging branches.
+Whenever I find a shed, I give the area a good look around in hopes of finding the other one to complete the matched set.

 It's often worth checking the same areas again from late winter through early spring.
 You might just find a shed in the same trail that you walked through just days or weeks earlier.
 Time in the woods can pay off, and it's fun too!.